 An 'enquirer' is a missions-minded person who first makes contact with AMT about becoming a missionary.

-A 'candidate' is an enquirer who has been through the application process, which includes assessment by the local church and MAC re qualifications, suitability, etc. and has the approval and support of the commending church.
+A 'candidate' is an enquirer who has been through the application process, which includes assessment by the local church and State Team re qualifications, suitability, etc. and has the approval and support of the commending church.

 A 'missionary' is a candidate who has reached the mission field, and is then published in the DPG.